vcchavez/ohana-sms/README.md

 # Ohana SMS

-This project is the product of a 1.5 day hackathon-- SF State's Day of Civic Hacking 2016.
+This project is the product of a 1.5 day hackathon-- [SF State's Day of Civic Hacking 2016] (http://hackathon.sfsu.edu/home).

 "Ohana SMS is a Ruby on Rails application that allows people in need who lack access to the internet to find human services via SMS."